Miia Kivipelto

-Miia K. Kivipelto (born 1973) is a Finnish neuroscientist and professor at the University of Eastern Finland and Karolinska Institute in Stockholm.
+Miia K. Kivipelto (born 1973) was a Finnish neuroscientist and professor at the University of Eastern Finland and Karolinska Institute in Stockholm.
+As of March 2025, she is a professor at Yale School of Nursing and Yale School of Medicine in New Haven, Connecticut.
 Her research focuses on dementia and Alzheimer's disease.

 Early life and education

 Kivipelto was born in Alajärvi, Finland in 1973.
 She studied medicine at the University of Kuopio (now University of Eastern Finland) and received her MD in 1999, specializing in geriatrics.
 She received her PhD in 2002 after defending her dissertation on vascular risk factors in Alzheimer's disease.
 In a 2017 interview, Kivipelto attributed her interest in dementia, Alzheimer's, and diseases of aging to her close relationship with her grandmother, who developed Alzheimer's when she was young.

 Kivipelto held a post-doctoral fellowship at the Karolinska Institute from 2002–2005.
 In 2006, Kivipelto was appointed associate professor of neuroepidemiology at the University of Kuopio.
 Kivipelto became a senior lecturer at the Karolinska Institute (KI) in 2010 and was appointed professor of clinical geriatric epidemiology there in 2011.
-She is a deputy director of the KI Aging Research Center and the KI Memory Clinic clinical trial unit at the Karolinska University Hospital in Huddinge.
+She was a deputy director of the KI Aging Research Center and the KI Memory Clinic clinical trial unit at the Karolinska University Hospital in Huddinge.